Leafwing-Studios/fop-rules/docs/rules/combat/conditions.md

 ## Withered

 You have disadvantage on basic attack rolls.
-You must spend twice as much movement as normal to travel.
+Double all lateral movement costs.